Training Diagonal Linear Networks with Stochastic Sharpness-Aware Minimization: Learning Diagonal Linear Networks with S-SAM

 Diagonal linear networks form one of the simplest non-trivial classes of neural networks, featuring linear activations and no cross connections between hidden layers, see Figure \ref{fig::diag_net} for an example.
 Despite their simplicity, diagonal linear networks are fundamentally non-convex and provide a valuable toy model for the mathematical study of deep learning.
-The recent manuscript \cite{pesme_2024} contains an in-depth examination of the two-layer case.
-To further motivate our study, we start by turning a standard linear regression problem into a diagonal linear network estimation problem via a specific overparametrization.